Will Contest Lawyer in Corpus Christi

 How Long Do You Have to Contest a Will?

 According to the Texas Statute of Limitations, you have two years to contest a will, starting from the date the will is admitted to probate—not the date of the deceased person’s death.
-States limit this time frame so the deceased person’s estate can be distributed in a timely manner.
+States limit this time frame for contesting a will so the deceased person’s estate can be distributed in a timely manner.

 Breach of Fiduciary Duty

-In addition to changing or adding beneficiaries, a will contest can seek to replace the executor by claiming they breached their fiduciary duty.
+In addition to changing or adding beneficiaries, by contesting the will you can seek to replace the executor by claiming they breached their fiduciary duty.

 An executor’s fiduciary duties include: